-The word splenomegaly generally denotes a palpably enlarged spleen.
+The term splenomegaly generally denotes a palpably enlarged spleen.
 However, it may also refer to an enlarged spleen detected by an imaging test.
 It is not uncommon for a radiologist interpreting a chest x-ray to comment that the spleen seems enlarged (usually considered an incidental finding).
 Splenomegaly can be found in 3% of the normal population.
-Prevalence in other populations varies according to diverse aetiologies.

 It is difficult to create a stepwise algorithmic approach to the patient with splenomegaly.
 Urgent presentations include sudden pain associated with splenomegaly, splenic sequestration crisis of sickle cell anaemia, and splenic vein or portal vein thrombosis.
 Otherwise presentation is often incidental on physical examination or imaging.
 Categorisation by presentations such as massive splenomegaly, isolated splenomegaly, or accompanying symptoms could be considered.
 However, these categories encompass diverse diagnoses.
-For example, thalassaemia, chronic myeloid leukaemia, Gaucher's disease, hairy cell leukaemia, myelofibrosis, or malaria may present with a markedly enlarged spleen.
-Isolated splenomegaly is a feature of varied diagnoses such as splenic marginal lymphoma or benign splenic neoplasms.
+For example, thalassaemia, chronic myeloid leukaemia, Gaucher's disease, hairy cell leukaemia, myelofibrosis, and malaria may all present with a markedly enlarged spleen.
+Isolated splenomegaly is a feature of diagnoses such as splenic marginal lymphoma or benign splenic neoplasms.
 Accompanying symptoms such as fever are features of lymphomas, malaria, endocarditis, or infectious mononucleosis.